tomokinakamaru/silverchain/README.md

   .execute();       // Returns `Result`
 ```

 **The problem is that, this *safe* implementation increases the development cost of a library.** You need to define many classes and carefully put methods in each class.
+Since the example library is small, the development cost is not that large.
+However, imagine that you create a library that also supports insert/update/delete statements.
+The development of such a library is too tedious and you would give up the safe implementation.

 **Silverchain is a tool that solves the problem!** It generates class/method definitions from the code that defines valid chains.
 For example, Silverchain generates the four classes (`SQL`, `SQL1`, `SQL2`, and `SQL3`) from the following chain definition: